 (2) An Applicant must provide evidence to satisfy CILEx Regulation that, in consequence of the misappropriation, failure to account or events giving rise to a civil liability (as the case may be), the Applicant has suffered or is likely to suffer loss and hardship.

-(3) The Applicant has the burden of proving a claim and must provide CILEx Regulation with such documents or other information as it may require in respect of that claim (though for the avoidance of doubt satisfaction of such requirements does not give a person a legally enforceable right to any grant).
+(3) The Applicant has the burden of proving a claim and must provide CILEx Regulation with such documents or other information as it may require in respect of that claim (though for the avoidance of doubt satisfaction of such requirements does not give a person a legally enforceable right to any Discretionary Grant).

 (4) Failure to provide documents or other information or to co-operate with CILEx Regulation may be taken into account when determining the merits of an application.